FusionAuth/terraform-provider-fusionauth/docs/resources/theme.md

 ## Argument Reference

+* `theme_id` - (Optional) The Id to use for the new Theme.
+If not specified a secure random UUID will be generated.
 * `source_theme_id` - (Optional) The optional Id of an existing Theme to make a copy of.
 If present, the defaultMessages, localizedMessages, templates, and stylesheet from the source Theme will be copied to the new Theme.
 * `default_messages` - (Optional) A properties file formatted String containing at least all of the message keys defined in the FusionAuth shipped messages file.

 ~> **Note:** `default_messages` Is Required if not copying an existing Theme.

+* `data` - (Optional) An object that can hold any information about the Theme that should be persisted.
 * `localized_messages` - (Optional) A Map of localized versions of the messages.
 The key is the Locale and the value is a properties file formatted String.
 * `name` - (Required) A unique name for the Theme.
 * `stylesheet` - (Optional) A CSS stylesheet used to style the templates.